Hemiptera / Sternorrhyncha

 What are Whiteflies?

-The challenge is that the egg and pupal stages are quite resistant to pesticides, while the adults and youngest nymphs are easily controlled by most pesticides.
-Because you can usually find all the different whitefly life stages on the same leaf, a single spray is often only partially effective.
+The reason they're so difficult to control is that the egg and pupal stages are physically shielded, so they are effectively resistant to insecticides.
+The adults and youngest nymphs are easily controlled by most pesticides.

-Symptoms
+Whitefly Symptoms

-How to Protect your plants
+How to Protect Your Plants

-We recommend using Yates Mavrik at 1-week intervals, and alternating with Yates Nature's Way Natrasoap Vegie Insect Spray to interrupt the life cycle and get complete control.
+Using this technique, you'll be able to interrupt the whitefly life cycle and take control.
 Ensure you get complete spray coverage, including on the underside of leaves.

 Spraying is best done in the early morning or late afternoon while the insects aren't as active.

-Plants impacted
+Plants Impacted

 • Squash